Aliases for SHROOM2 Gene

 GeneCards Summary for SHROOM2 Gene

 SHROOM2 (Shroom Family Member 2) is a Protein Coding gene.
-Diseases associated with SHROOM2 include ocular albinism and albinism.
-Among its related pathways are Tight junction.
-GO annotations related to this gene include actin binding and actin filament binding.
-An important paralog of this gene is SHROOM1.
+Diseases associated with SHROOM2 include Ocular Albinism and Flinders Island Spotted Fever.
+Gene Ontology (GO) annotations related to this gene include actin binding and actin filament binding.
+An important paralog of this gene is SHROOM3.

 May be involved in endothelial cell morphology changes during cell spreading.
 In the retinal pigment epithelium, may regulate the biogenesis of melanosomes and promote their association with the apical cell surface by inducing gamma-tubulin redistribution (By similarity).